 At the end of the office meeting, doing a quick run-down on decisions that were made is important for several reasons.
 Meetings can (and should!) be information-dense, but sometimes it means that certain points get lost in the shuffle or simply forgotten.
 Reviewing conclusions helps to avoid misunderstandings, keeps everyone on the same page, and solidifies whatever consensus may have been reached during the office meeting.

 The day of or after the office meeting, follow up by email with attendees and team members for whom the content of the meeting may be relevant.
 Communicating the decisions, discussions, and conclusions of the meeting will keep its content fresh and motivational.

 By keeping an organized agenda and placing the focus on efficiency and creativity, meetings (and the good, old-fashioned face-to-face interaction they promote) can be an enjoyable and highly-productive aspect of office life, forming links both personal and project-based.
 In a world where the ease and efficiency of digital communication is changing numerous aspects of how we do business, the oft-maligned office meeting can begin to look like a thing of the past.
-By keeping a handful of strategies (along with a free business template) in your proverbial back pocket, you and your team can take full advantage of your time together.
+By keeping a handful of strategies (along with a free business plan template Excel) in your proverbial back pocket, you and your team can take full advantage of your time together.